UBC-MDS/seating_pref/proposal.md

 **Q2**: Do you prefer competing with others when pursuing a goal over pursuing the goal alone?

 Participants will answer these two questions using a 5-point Likert scale, with 1 being "very much not so", and 5 being "very much so".
-The average score of these two questions will be used as a measurement for competitiveness.
+The average score of these two questions will be used as a measurement for _competitiveness_.

 The survey will collect _seating preference_ with the following question: